 And although GDPR was legitimated on the 25th of May 2018, the effects of the Regulation are lying ahead.
 In the end, users are becoming more and more familiar with their rights and obligations when being online.
 Which is good.

-After the Regulations has taken place, companies are obligated to ask for permission before collecting personal information and to delete it, once the customer requests or the information is no longer needed.
+After the Regulations have taken place, companies are obligated to ask for permission before collecting personal information and to delete it, once the customer requests or the information is no longer needed.

 Therefore, although Data is getting bigger, the ways digital marketers are able to use it are somewhat shrunk by the law.